backdrop-contrib/token_embed_views/README.md

 need to have the token_filter module.
 Enable the token_filter module and you need to enable the "replace tokens" filter in your text formats in the text format options under admin/config/content/formats.

+## Installation

+- Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules)

 ## Current Maintainers